radhigulati/crumblybynature/content/blog/big-o/index.md

 `1 2 4` </br>
 ... and the program continues until our last output is `4 4 4`.

-If we take a look at our graph for `O(n)` we can see as `n` gets bigger the amount of operations increases substantially.
-This isn't something want.
+If we take a look at our graph for `O(n^2)` we can see as `n` gets bigger the amount of operations increases substantially.
+This isn't something we want.
 If our algorithm grows at a high rate, that means that our computer is working very hard to compute the algorithm.
 We want the least amount of operations as possible.

 Hopefully, this post gives some clarity into what big O is.
-It can be hard to wrap your mind around the concept, but if you stare at the words on your screen long enough, good things might happen!
+It can be hard to wrap your mind around the concept at first, but if you stare at the words on your screen long enough, good things might happen!

 ![alt text](https://media.giphy.com/media/JltOMwYmi0VrO/giphy.gif)